 Back then, I didn’t know I am about to do something epic.
 And when Vishen gave a term for what I did, it was very empowering.

 And then I learned how to question the brule on how I should educate my child diagnosed with autism.
-I realized, the traditional school system is not the only path to learning.
+I realized, that the traditional school system is not the only path to learning.

 I realized that my son’s sensory issues are not meant to be solved by brick and mortar rooms, but rather be celebrated as one with nature.

-I realized that my son’s lack of social skills cannot be addressed by a bunch of little tykes, but rather a diversity of people from different walks of life.
+I realized that my son’s lack of social skills cannot be addressed by a bunch of little tykes, but rather by a diversity of people from different walks of life.

-(Bonus: Try Vishen’s 6 phase meditation.
+(Bonus: Try Vishen’s 6-phase meditation.
 It helped me to connect myself with my son and be able to calm his mind.
 This helped me to put him into a good sleep without the struggle.
 More information on this in my next blog)

 2. Jim Kwik - Learning How To Learn